freenas/freenas-docs/userguide/freenas_cli.rst

 * :ref:`tmux`: a terminal multiplexer similar to GNU screen

-* :ref:`Dmidecode`: reports information about system hardware as described in the system's BIOS
+* :ref:`Dmidecode`: reports information about system hardware as described in the system BIOS

 .. index:: Iperf
 .. _Iperf: